What is the West Nile Virus?

 If you have standing water that is unable to drain, treat them with "mosquito dunks" that kill the larvae for up to 30 days.
 A single dunk can cover 100 square feet of water.
 These are available in packs of 6 from many stores with home & garden sections.

 The City of Euless will provide periodic spraying for mosquitoes.
-The spraying will cover the entire city and will not target specific areas.
+The spraying will cover the entire city each evening for three nights in a row and will not target specific areas.
 The spray is actually a periodic puff of mist containing mosquito adulticide.
 The mist is hardly visible to the naked eye and has no detectable odor.

 Mosquito spraying will not eliminate mosquitoes completely.
 We ask that residents also take action against mosquito infestation.
-According to Dr. Brian Rogers, health authority for the city of Fort Worth, the most effective way to reduce mosquitoes in your neighborhood is to remove their source — standing water.
+The most effective way to reduce mosquitoes in your neighborhood is to remove their source — standing water.
 Thousands of mosquitoes can hatch from a puddle of water that is stagnant for at least four days.

 How do I remove the source of mosquitoes?